Team-Cartographer/SUITS-2024-LMCC/README.md

 # type Ctrl+C to end frontend user interface
 ```

-For testing configurations, you can run the server locally as shown below:
+For testing configurations, you can run the server locally as shown below.
+This will share the server on your network to test between computers on the same server:

 ```bash
 cd server